CONVERT 8MM TAPES TO DVD & DIGITAL

 Is my tape Hi8 or Digital8?

 Hi8 and Digital8 tapes look almost identical to the average user, but they will say on them which format they are.
-Some cameras also only took Digital8 tapes, so don’t assume digitizing is impossible if you play a tape at home in your camera and it seems blank or garbled.
-The camera may not be compatible.
+Some cameras also only took Digital8 tapes, so don’t assume digitizing is impossible if you view a tape at home in your camera and it seems blank or garbled.
+The camera device may not be compatible.

 How do I watch my 8mm tape?